Heart Improvement Plan (HIP Streets)

 Why no bike lanes?

-KenT asked 9 months ago
+KenT asked about 1 year ago

 The width of the corridor, between buildings, is not wide enough to accommodate a dedicated bike lane.
 Bikes are intended to merge with traffic through sharrows along 4th Street.
 A sharrow is an area of road where bikes merge with vehicular traffic and share the road.
 In Colorado, motorists and bicyclists share the road and both have equal rights.
 CDOT has more information about bike and vehicle laws on its website (External link).